-Recovery plans provide a roadmap for us and our partners on methods of enhancing conservation and minimizing threats to listed species, as well as measurable criteria against which to evaluate progress towards recovery and assess the species' likely future condition.
-However, they are not regulatory documents and do not substitute for the determinations and promulgation of regulations required under section 4(a)(1) of the Act.
-A decision to revise the status of a species, or to delist a species is ultimately based on an analysis of the best scientific and commercial data available to determine whether a species is no longer an endangered species or a threatened species, regardless of whether that information differs from the recovery plan.
+Recovery plans provide a roadmap for us and our partners on methods of enhancing conservation and minimizing threats to listed species as well as measurable criteria against which to evaluate progress towards recovery and assess the species' likely future condition.
+However, recovery plans are not regulatory documents and do not substitute for the determinations and promulgation of regulations required under section 4(a)(1) of the Act.
+A decision to revise the status of a species or to delist a species is ultimately based on an analysis of the best scientific and commercial data available to determine whether a species is no longer an endangered species or a threatened species regardless of whether that information differs from the recovery plan.

 There are many paths to accomplishing recovery of a species, and recovery may be achieved without all criteria being fully met.
 For example, one or more criteria may be exceeded while other criteria may not yet be accomplished.
 In that instance, we may determine that the threats are minimized sufficiently and that the species is robust enough that it no longer meets the definition of an endangered or threatened species.
 In other cases, we may discover new recovery opportunities after having finalized the recovery.
 Parties seeking to conserve the species may use these opportunities instead of methods identified in the recovery plan.
 Likewise, we may learn new information about the species after we finalize the recovery plan.
 The new information may change the extent to which existing criteria are appropriate for identifying recovery of the species.
-The recovery of a species is a dynamic process requiring adaptive management that may, or may not, fully follow all of the guidance provided in a recovery
+The recovery of a species is a dynamic process requiring adaptive management that may or may not fully follow all of the guidance provided in a recovery plan.

 The following discussion provides an analysis of the recovery criteria and goals as they relate to evaluating the status of the taxon.
-The recovery plan for this species does not provide downlisting criteria (USFWS 1994, entire).
-The recovery plan for palo de rosa indicates the species could be considered for delisting when the following criteria are met: (1) Populations known to occur on privately owned land are placed under protective status; (2) an agreement between the Service and the U.S. Army concerning the protection of the species on their land (Fort Buchanan) has been prepared and implemented; and (3) mechanisms for the protection of palo de rosa have been incorporated into management plans for Maricao, Guánica, Susúa, and Cambalache Commonwealth Forests.
-Also, the plan notes that given the discovery of additional populations, priority should be given to enhancement and protection of existing populations in protected areas and the protection of palo de rosa on privately owned land (USFWS 1994, p.
+The recovery plan for this species does not provide downlisting criteria (USFWS 1994, entire) but indicates the species could be considered for delisting when the following criteria are met: (1) Populations known to occur on privately owned land are placed under protective status; (2) an agreement between the Service and the U.S. Army concerning the protection of the species on their land (Fort Buchanan) has been prepared and implemented; and (3) mechanisms for the protection of the palo de rosa have been incorporated into management plans for Maricao, Guánica, Susúa, and Cambalache Commonwealth Forests.
+The plan also notes that, given the discovery of additional populations, priority should be given to enhancement and protection of existing populations in protected areas and on privately owned land (USFWS 1994, p.
 13).
 At the time the recovery plan was written, only 200 individuals in 16 populations (currently defined as subpopulations) were known.
 In addition, the lack of recruitment in palo de rosa populations was not known to be a concern; therefore, recovery criteria primarily address protection of palo de rosa habitat.
 We apply our current understanding of the species' range, biology, and threats to these delisting criteria to support our rationale for why downlisting is appropriate.
+Details regarding the delisting criteria and the degree to which they have been met are described in the proposed reclassification rule and have not changed.